ccroth/cody-basic-app/README.md

 ```
 Other noteworthy aspects of the `values.yaml`:
 - `replicaCount` determines the number of replicas for the frontend + backend deployment, thus allowing scaling of the app
-- `appURL` sets the URL for which the app will be accessed (when using the ingress)
+- `appURL` sets the URL for which the app will be accessed (when using the ingress - see **Method 2** below)
-- I wouldn't recommend modifying the other values unless you had good reason too (though yes you can technically change the container ports, volume name, volume storage, etc.)
+- I wouldn't recommend modifying the other values unless you had good reason to (though yes you can technically change the container ports, volume name, volume storage capacity, etc.)

 After setting `values.yaml`, install the chart:
 ```bash